bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 6. How can you use the heap well?
     - Know when collections resizing happens
     - Use `Borrow` to abstract over Pointer/Box/Rc/Arc/CoW
+7. How expensive is move?
+Vs. C++ std::move?

 # Compiler Optimizations Make Everything Complicated